ihsan-project/ihsan-react-native/README.md

 - `yarn debug`
 - on iOS Simulator: `cmd+d` then choose 'Debug'
 - on Android Emulator: `cmd+m` then choose 'Debug'

+### Debugging Redux Dev Tools

+- Go to [chrome extensions](chrome://extensions/) settings and `Allow access to file URLs`
+- With the debugger up in Chrome, hit the settings gear and uncheck `Enable JavaScript source maps`

 ## Git Commit Flow